Code-Institute-Submissions/milestone-project-117/README.md

 * [Bootstrap](https://getbootstrap.com/)

 Bootstrap was used to make the elements in the pages responsive with their container, row and col classes.
-It was also used for buttons, navbars and modals throughout the project, which both saved time and provided functionality which would have otherwise required the use of JavaScript.
+It was also used for buttons, navbars and modals throughout the project, which both saved time and provided functionality which would have otherwise required the use of custom JavaScript.

+As part of the use of Bootstrap a few JavaScript libraries has been included (JQuery, Popper and Bootstraps own JavaScript library).

 * [Fontawsome](https://fontawesome.com/)